-The balance of the camp fee, less the deposit, must be paid online by credit card before June 1, 2023.
-Please note that the Doubleknot registration portal will not automatically charge the rest of your balance payment unless you click on that option.
+The balance of the camp fee, less the deposit, must be paid online by credit card before June 1, 2024.
+You can manage your payments in your myGS account.

-After June 1st, your registration(s) will be forfeited (deposits and Girl Scout Memberships are non-refundable).
+If your camp balance is not paid by June 1st your campers registration will be cancelled, (deposits and Girl Scout Memberships are non-refundable).
+Should there be an unforeseen issue making your final payment on time, please contact Customer Care.